wikidfranchise/nativekin.github.io/about.md

-## About NativeKin
+## About

-This site exists to reconnect and reclaim Indigenous identity, law, and leadership—one record at a time.
-Built by allies, led by data.
+This is a syllabus-driven project to document and share Indigenous movements, voices, and legal struggles.